Premarital Planning: A Responsible Step for Many Couples

 Financial Planning Before Marriage | Do I Need It?

 You have almost certainly heard of a prenuptial agreement or the more colloquial term “pre-nup.”
 It is important to note that prenuptial agreements are not appropriate for every potential marriage.
 The purpose of a prenuptial agreement is to avoid future hassles during a divorce.
 To accomplish this, parties voluntarily agree to terms regarding property division or family living arrangements prior to marriage.
 Therefore, it is illogical to draft a prenuptial agreement when both parties to a marriage have little to no property and no existing children coming into a marriage.
 On the other hand, a prenuptial agreement is highly-advisable when one or both parties to a marriage have significant property, or a blended family is created through marriage.
-Our Maryland marital planning attorneys help determine whether you should engage in premarital planning.

-Why is a prenuptial agreement necessary?
+Why is a Prenuptial Agreement Necessary?

 Marriage is a contract between two individuals.
 Like any contract where significant value attaches, a marriage between individuals who already have valuable assets should have necessary terms and conditions in the event that the contract is breached.
 This type of planning allows the focus to shift away from who or what caused a divorce and toward an efficient resolution of a divorce by establishing: (1) who came into the marriage with what particular assets, (2) what a reasonable property and asset division might look like, and (3) how all parties to the marriage, including pre-existing children, are taken care of in the event of a divorce.
 In this sense, a prenuptial agreement is really a thoughtful expression of love between the individuals getting married.